aws/aws-cdk/packages/@aws-cdk/core/README.md

 const roleArn = provider.roleArn;
 ```

-This role ARN can then be used in resource-based policies.
+This role ARN can then be used in resource-based IAM policies.

 #### The Custom Resource Provider Framework